 Wasting Time And Mental Health

 Besides paying more in taxes than I needed to, the worst part of inaccurately forecasting my passive income is the time and mental health aspects.
+After all, of the best reasons to retire earlier is more happiness!

 Because my passive income estimate was much lower-than-expected, I spent more time generating supplemental retirement income to fill my perceived gap than necessary.
 The time I spent trying to generate supplemental retirement income could have better better spent with family or healthier activities.